School Cancellation Info

 How are staff and parents notified of a closing or delay?

-We begin communicating the decision once we decide to delay or close schools.
-We send out an auto-dialer message to all parents and District staff.
-Information is also provided on the District’s website (gocruisers.org), social media, and area news and radio stations.
+Once we decide to delay or close schools, we begin communicating the decision.
+We send an auto-dialer message to all parents and District staff.
+Information is also provided on the District’s website (gocruisers.org), social media, and area news and stations.

 How does a two-hour delay work?